-In January, 2020, Google advised the marketing world that it was doing away with the third-party browser cookie by 2022.
+In January, 2020, Google advised the marketing world that it was doing away with the third-party browser cookie in its industry-leading Chrome browser by 2022.
 Then came the pandemic.
 So earlier this month, when Google (Alphabet Inc) announced it would not develop its own replacement for third-party cookie data, or use anyone else’s, it seemed like a much bigger deal.
 And what Google is proposing as the basis for future online ad targeting is déjà vu.

 The Background